mvolkmann/blog/src/meteor.md

 ### Methods

-Meteor Methods are functions that typically reside on both the client-side and server-side.
+Meteor Methods are functions that can reside only on the server or on both the client and server.
+They are meant to be called from client code.
+The server instance is invoked using a
+Remote Procedure Call (RPC) that utilizes WebSockets.
 By convention, "Method" is written with a capital "M" to distinguish it from normal JavaScript methods.
-Methods are meant to be called from client-side code.
-Server-side implementations are invoked using a
-Remote Procedure Call (RPC) that utilizes WebSockets.

 Meteor Methods are an alternative to REST calls implemented using HTTP.
-An issue with using Meteor Methods instead of REST is that they can only be called from Meteor apps.
+An issue with using Meteor Methods instead of REST is that they can only be called from the same Meteor app.

 Common uses for Methods include inserting a document in a collection, deleting a document from a collection, and updating a document in a collection.
+There is typically no need to return anything to the client because changes in the MongoDB database are communicated back to the client through WebSocket messages that keep Minimongo in the client synchronized.
 Retrieving documents from collections is typically done by subscribing to them.

+Methods can also be used to perform CRUD operations on SQL databases.
+It this case it makes sense for the methods on only reside on the server and for them to return data needed by the client.

 To implement a Method,
 import `Meteor` from the `meteor/meteor` package